-From the cute cafes of Whitechapel to the markets of Spitalfields to the bars and clubs of Shoreditch, East London just exudes cool.
-Well, if you’re looking for a trendy and stylish aparthotel that’s close to all the action, look no further than Leman Locke.
+From the cute cafes of Whitechapel to the markets of Spitalfields to the bars & clubs of Shoreditch, East London just exudes cool.
+Well, if you’re looking for a trendy & stylish aparthotel that’s close to all the action, look no further than Leman Locke hotel.

-As someone who comes from Essex (yes I’m an Essex boy), London Liverpool Street is the station I always come in to.
-That means East London (with Aldgate, Shoreditch and Whitechapel all being just a 10 minute walk from the station) are all areas I know very well.
+As someone who comes from Essex (yes, I’m an Essex boy at heart), London Liverpool Street is the station I always come in to.
+That means East London (with Aldgate, Shoreditch and Whitechapel all just a 10 minute walk from the station) are all areas I know very well.

-One of the best things about staying at Leman Locke is its location.
+One of the best things about staying at Leman Locke hotel is its location.

 What is Leman Locke?

-Leman Locke is an aparthotel (that’s a cross between an apartment and a hotel) that’s just a short 10-minute walk from London Liverpool Street station and a three-minute walk from Aldgate East underground station for those of you catching the tube.
+Leman Locke is an aparthotel (that’s a cross between an apartment and a hotel) that’s just a short 10-minute walk from London Liverpool Street station.
+It’s also just a three-minute walk from Aldgate East underground station for those of you catching the tube.

 On the ground floor there’s Hyde, a cute café selling cracking coffee and artisan treats (such as little quiches and homemade sandwiches).

-At night this café transforms into a lovely little bar with some outstanding wines and craft beers from around the world (they’ll even knock you up a cocktail if you ask nicely), and it’s the perfect place for a nightcap after you’ve been out.
+At night this café transforms into a lovely little bar with some outstanding wines and craft beers from around the world (they’ll even knock you up a cocktail if you ask nicely).
+This is the perfect place for a nightcap after you’ve been out.

 As for the apartment itself, I stayed up on the 22nd floor.
 Trust me when I say this, but it’s rare to get a view as good as this in London.